fenago/puppet-course/quickstart/md/Lab_9.md

 -------------------------------------

-In previous chapters, we\'ve used Puppet to manage the **contents of files** on the node by various means, including setting the contents to a literal string using the `content` attribute, and copying a file from a Puppet module
+In previous labs, we\'ve used Puppet to manage the **contents of files** on the node by various means, including setting the contents to a literal string using the `content` attribute, and copying a file from a Puppet module